 If you you staying in Naples but looking to make your way to Sorrento for a day or more, and are searching for information on how to get to Sorrento from Naples, you are in the right place!

-In this post, I will highlight all the available options to reach Sorrento from Naples, so that no matter what your budget or travel style is, you will find something suitable.
+In this post, I will highlight all the available options on how to reach Sorrento from Naples, so that no matter what your budget or travel style is, you will find something suitable.

 If you are visiting Sorrento, don’t forget to read my posts The Best Things To Do In Sorrento and Where To Stay In Sorrento.